 LET’S GO TO THE FOREST!

-We are calling these Mini Tours because attendance will be limited to ten or fewer participants.
-The tours will be at the same time at three different locations.
-Participants will be required to wear face covering when on the tour, as well as keeping social distance.
-Please respect OSWA, your hosts and neighbors by complying fully with this requirement.
-The weather can be wet this time of year so bring your rain gear.
+Attendance was limited to ten or fewer participants.
+Three tours were scheduled at the same time at different locations.
+Participants were required to wear face covering when on the tour, as well as keeping social distance.
+We had a beautiful fall day and a great opportunity for learning and sharing.

 Tour 1: Dave and Sarah Ehlers, J2E Tree Farm, Kings Valley